Phone Losers of America

 The Phone Losers of America (PLA) is an internet prank call community founded in 1994 as a phone phreaking and hacking e-zine.
-Today the PLA hosts the popular prank call podcast the Snow Plow Show which it has hosted since 2012.
+Today the PLA hosts a prank call podcast called the Snow Plow Show, which it has hosted since 2012.

 History

-The Phone Losers of America were founded in 1994, in an era when landlines were plentiful.
+The Phone Losers of America were founded by Brad Carter and Zak (el_jefe) in 1994, in an era when landlines were plentiful.
+Zak currently maintains a USA payphone directory.

 The PLA text files continued until mid-1997.
-In 2002, RBCP (Brad Carter) began an internet radio station which he called PLA Radio which still exists today as The Snow Plow Show, along with a Discord channel.

 In the early 2000s, with the introduction of companies offering Caller ID Spoofing, groups such as the Phone Losers of America became notable in their utilisation of the service for prank calling, for example in the spoofing of law enforcement and corporate office numbers.